 On 23 October 2013, the Security Council adopted a press statement condemning the attacks by unidentified armed assailants on the MINUSMA in Tessalit in which Chadian peacekeepers were killed, others were severely injured and innocent civilians were killed.

-2 November 2013.
-The Security Council adopted a press statement strongly condemning the kidnapping and assassination of two French journalists in Kidal.
+On 2 November 2013, the Security Council adopted a press statement strongly condemning the kidnapping and assassination of two French journalists in Kidal.
 It recalled that, in accordance with international humanitarian law, journalists, media professionals and associated personnel engaged in dangerous professional missions in areas of armed conflict are generally considered as civilians and shall be respected and protected as such.

 On 12 December 2013, the French Presidency of the Security Council organized a briefing on the situation in the Sahel, with the participation of the Secretary General, Mr. Ban Ki-moon, the President of the World Bank, Mr. Jim Yong Kim, the United Nations Special Envoy for the Sahel, Mr. Prodi, the EU Special Representative for the Sahel, Mr. Reveyrand de Menthon, the Ambassador of the African Union to the United Nations, Mr. Antonio, and the President of the African Development Bank, Mr. Kaberuka.